Tiffany Espensen: Early life

 Espensen was born on February 10, 1999, in China, and was adopted by American parents, Robin and Dan Espensen.
-She has an older brother named Erik.
 Espensen attended Liberty University majoring in political science and religion.
-In November 2021, she completed her Masters Degree in Christian Ministries at Grand Canyon University.
+In November 2021, she completed her master's degree in Christian ministries at Grand Canyon University.

 Career

 Espensen began her career as a child actress making guest appearances on television series such as Hannah Montana, True Jackson, VP and Zeke and Luther.
-In 2011, she landed a main role on the Nickelodeon series, Bucket & Skinner's Epic Adventures (2011–2013), on which she played Piper, the little sister of Ashley Argota's character.
+In 2011, she landed a main role on the Nickelodeon series, Bucket & Skinner's Epic Adventures (2011–2013), in which she played Piper, the little sister of Ashley Argota's character.
 Espensen followed this up in 2014 with a co-starring role on the Disney XD series Kirby Buckets.
 In 2016 she was added to the cast of the 2017 feature film Spider-Man: Homecoming, playing the role of Cindy, a role she reprised in the 2018 film Avengers: Infinity War.

 Personal life

-Espensen started dating country singer and Bringing Up Bates star Lawson Bates, in February 2021.
-In October that year, Bates and Espensen were engaged at the Tenuta Larnianone in Siena, Italy.
-They married on May 12, 2022 in San Diego.
+Espensen started dating country singer and Bringing Up Bates star Lawson Bates in February 2021.
+In October of that year, Bates and Espensen were engaged at the Tenuta Larnianone in Siena, Italy.
+They married on May 12, 2022, in San Diego.
+Espensen welcomed their first child, a son, on July 19, 2024.
+Her second pregnancy was announced in June 2025.